All posts

 What Claude Code adds

 Claude Code is useful for the work before launch: research, list logic, custom play steps, and copy.
-With the Verbiflow SDK, it can follow the same outbound structure our team uses instead of improvising a new workflow every time.
+With the Verbiflow SDK, it follows the same outbound structure our team uses instead of improvising a fresh workflow on every run.

 Verbiflow handles the platform work regardless of Claude Code: CRM and sequence checks, connected mailbox health, sending, email and LinkedIn replies, and reporting sync.
-Claude Code can help create a better play; it does not replace the system that runs the play.
+Claude Code helps you build a better play.
+Verbiflow runs it.

 What this looks like